How To Do Root Cause Analysis

 About the author

-Makaela Kingsley is Director of the Patricelli Center for Social Entrepreneurship at Wesleyan University in Middletown, Connecticut.
+Makaela Kingsley is the director of the Patricelli Center for Social Entrepreneurship at Wesleyan University in Middletown, Connecticut.
 She teaches project-based, experiential-learning courses for student entrepreneurs, intrapreneurs, and changemakers.
 A 1998 graduate of Wesleyan, Makaela previously held positions in Wesleyan’s advancement division focused on alumni relations, volunteer management, and event planning.
 She began her career at the Planned Parenthood League of Massachusetts where she worked in development and public relations.
 Outside of the Patricelli Center, Makaela volunteers on the Advisory Board of Open Communities Alliance, as a Coach for AshokaU’s Commons, as a mentor for the Yale Entrepreneurial Institute, and as a judge for Echoing Green.
 She lives in Hamden, CT, with her husband and two children.